Going Out to Eat

 Visual Supports and Autism Spectrum Disorders

 A tool kit from the Autism Treatment Network that introduces parents, caregivers, and professionals to visual supports and provides instruction on how to use them in everyday activities, schedules and tasks.
 The tool kit provides actual visual supports for parents to print, cut out and use, along with links to resources that provide more detailed information for those who want to go further.
-Anyone can download the Visual Supports and Autism Spectrum Disorder Tool Kit for free here.
+Anyone can download the Visual Supports and Autism Spectrum Disorder Tool Kit.

 Visual Supports Apps